Georgetown University: Academics

 As of 2017, the university had 7,463 undergraduate students and 11,542 graduate students.
-Bachelor's programs are offered through Georgetown College, the School of Nursing and Health Studies, the Robert Emmett McDonough School of Business, the School of Continuing Studies, and the Edmund A. Walsh School of Foreign Service, which includes the Qatar campus.
-The School of Dentistry closed in 1990 after 89 years in operation.
-Some high school students from Georgetown Visitation are permitted to attend classes for Advanced Placement credit.
+Bachelor's programs are offered through College of Arts & Sciences, the School of Nursing, the McDonough School of Business, the School of Continuing Studies, the School of Health, and the Walsh School of Foreign Service, which includes the Qatar campus.

-Georgetown University offers undergraduate degrees in forty-eight majors in the four undergraduate schools and the opportunity for students to design their courses of study.
-All majors in Georgetown College are open as minors to students in that school, the School of Nursing and Health Studies, and the School of Business.
-Students in the School of Foreign Service can complete select certificates that complement the school's focus on foreign affairs and attain a minor in one of twelve languages but do not have access to the same minor selection as the other three schools.
-All courses are on a credit hour system.
-Georgetown offers many opportunities to study abroad, and about 50% of the undergraduate student body spends time at an institution overseas.

-Master's and doctoral programs are offered through the Graduate School of Arts and Sciences, the Law Center, the School of Medicine, the McCourt School of Public Policy, and the School of Continuing Studies.
+Master's and doctoral programs are offered through the Graduate School of Arts & Sciences, the Law Center, the School of Medicine, the McCourt School of Public Policy, and the School of Continuing Studies.
 Master's students occasionally share some advanced seminars with undergraduates, and most undergraduate schools offer abbreviated bachelor's and master's programs following completion of the undergraduate degree.
 The McDonough School of Business and the Edmund A. Walsh School of Foreign Service both offer master's programs.
 The School of Foreign Service is renowned for its academic programs in international affairs.
-Its graduate program was ranked first in the world by Foreign Policy, and its undergraduate program was ranked fourth.
 The Center for Contemporary Arab Studies also offer a Master's of Arab Studies, as well as certificates.

 Each graduate school offers at least one double degree with another graduate school.
 Additionally, the Law Center offers a joint degree with the Johns Hopkins Bloomberg School of Public Health.
 The School of Continuing Studies includes the Center for Continuing and Professional Education, and operates four types of degree programs, over thirty professional certificates and non-degree courses, undergraduate and graduate degrees in Liberal Studies, as well as summer courses for graduates, undergraduates, and high school students.
+The School of Dentistry closed in 1990 after 89 years in operation.